 Accommodation: Hostels cost about $4-9/night.

 Food: Street food ranges from $1.40-2/meal.
-Resturants start at $3 and up.
+Restaurants start at $3 and up.
 Craft beer is $5 in the big cities.

 A round boat anchored to the island where Ke Ga Lighthouse is located outside of Mui Ne in Central Vietnam.

 Overall, Vietnam is a really safe place to travel.
-There’s a lot of scams in Hanoi, Ho Chi Min and Na Trang.
+There are a lot of scams in Hanoi, Ho Chi Min and Na Trang.
 I honestly felt like taxi drivers were always trying to scam me.
 (Never take a street taxi by meter because the meters are often rigged.
-Agree on a price in advance or take a Grab, a ride share app that’s partially owned by Uber.)
+Agree on a price in advance or take a Grab, a rideshare app that’s similar to Uber and used all over Asia.)

 Keep a steady hand on your phone, wallet or purse in the Hanoi and Ho Chi Minh.
 Thieves on motorbikes are a real concern.
 I met people who narrowly avoided losing their phones this way.
-I bought a finger loop for the my phone case so I would have a stronger grip.
+I use a phone case with a finger loop so I always have a stronger grip on my phone.

 Trains are okay but pricier.
-It was about $30 for me to go from Da Nang to Na Trang.
-There were definitely roaches in my cabin so take a sleep sack to sleep in!
-In big cities, I used Grab, a rideshare app that’s partially owned by Uber.
-The app also offers motorbike taxies, which I used a few times.
+In 2019, it was about $30 for me to go from Da Nang to Na Trang.
+(There were definitely roaches in my cabin so take a sleep sack to sleep in!)
+In big cities, I used Grab, a rideshare app that’s popular all over Asia.
+The app also offers motorbike taxis, which I used a few times.
 Helmets are provided.

 Overall, thoughts on Vietnam: